Bray, County Wicklow: Film

 Bray is home to Ireland's oldest film studios, Ardmore Studios, established in 1958, where films such as Excalibur, Braveheart and Breakfast on Pluto have been shot.
 Custer's Last Stand-up was filmed in Bray and the town was also used to film Neil Jordan's 2012 film Byzantium, part of which was shot in the Bray Head Inn.
 Neil Jordan's 1991 film The Miracle is set in Bray.
-The music video for "Dying to Try", the official Ireland entry to the Eurovision Song Contest 2017, performed by Brendan Murray was filmed in Bray.

 Theatre and literature

 Bray hosts a number of theatre groups including the Bray Arts and Square One Theatre Group.